Impact

 Risk and Exploitability

-The CVSS score of 4.3 indicates medium impact, while the EPSS score is unavailable, meaning the predicted exploitation probability is unknown.
-The vulnerability is not listed in the CISA KEV catalog, implying no known large‑scale exploits.
-An attacker can simply construct HTTP GET requests against the exposed endpoint, without needing credentials or special privileges, to determine whether a numeric user ID is valid.
-Once a full list of user names is obtained, it can serve as a foundation for subsequent phishing or credential‑reuse attacks.
-Therefore, the risk is considered moderate, mainly due to the lack of direct code execution or privilege escalation, but the sensitivity of known user data demands timely remediation.
+The CVSS score of 4.3 indicates a medium impact, while a lack of EPSS data means the The vulnerability is not listed in the CISA KEV catalog.
+An attacker can construct HTTP GET requests against the exposed endpoint without needing credentials or special privileges, to determine whether a numeric user ID is valid.
+Once a complete list of user names is obtained, it can be used as a foundation for phishing or credential‑reuse attacks.
+Therefore, the risk is considered moderate, primarily due to the absence of direct code execution or privilege escalation, but the sensitivity of known user data demands timely remediation.

 OpenCVE Enrichment